openpracticelibrary/openpracticelibrary/src/pages/practice/mission-statements.md

   A﻿ mission practice or workshop follows a similar approach to the interviews.
 All of the main concept questions are address as a group.
 There are a couple of ways to approach this workshop.

   The first approach is good for small number of executives/leaders.
-Using a white board, stickies or online collaboration tool, address each question by giving the participants 10 - 15 minutes of indiviual time for each question.
-Once all of the questions have been answer, post all answers for each question in place where everyone cab view them.
+Using a white board, stickies or online collaboration tool, address each question by giving the participants 10 - 15 minutes of individual time for each question.
+Once all of the questions have been answered, post all answers for each question in place where everyone cab view them.
 Address each question and come to a consensus statement.
 As a team, create a mission statement us
 mediaGallery: []
 resources:
   - link: https://www.youtube.com/watch?v=LJhG3HZ7b4o